limepepper/raspberry-pi-factory-reset/README.md

 Dependencies
 ------------

+Running the script requires local sudo to mount stuff

 This script was developed on a linux desktop with packages installed for working with disk images, archives and filesystems.
 The command lines tools I used are